CGJennings/se3docs/docs/dm-debugger.md

 Let's say you have a plug-in that isn't behaving as you expect.
 How do can you fix it?
 To answer that, let's first describe the situation more clearly.
 When you have a bug in your script, you don't know right away what the cause of the bug is.
 Instead, you have signs or symptoms that the script is not behaving as intended.
 You have to work backwards from the symptoms to the cause.
 This may not be easy: there might be more than one possible cause that for the symptoms you are observe, and the symptoms may be far removed from the root cause.
 Here are some basic strategies that can help you find that root cause:

+### Keep it together

+To fix a bug you will need to engage the logical and creative parts of your mind.
+Both of these get "deactivated" when you are upset, which makes debugging that much harder.
+Take a deep breath.
+Try to approach the process like you are solving a puzzle: solving problems is an inseparable part of the programming process.
+When you find that you are upset, research shows that naming what you are feeling can help re-engage the rational part of your mind: "I'm frustrated because I keep stepping through this and I can't find where the problem is."

 ### Learn to reproduce the bug reliably

 Sometimes a bug manifests intermittently.
 In such cases, a good strategy is to experiment with the program to look for cases where the symptoms do and do not appear, until you know the exact combination of conditions are necessary to reproduce the bug.
 This will not only help you to form hypotheses about the underlying cause, but it also gives you a reliable way to test whether the problem still occurs after you think you have fixed it.